ultima51x/collab-exercise/README.md

 Some of the functionality was inspired by looking at YouTube, specifically with adding/removing videos from playlists from the videos page.

+Search on titles was implemented using full text search.
+On a bigger project, I'd probably opt to use <https://github.com/Casecommons/pg_search>.

+I skipped on working on pagination due to lack of time, but I'd probably use something like kaminari

 ## Versions